packetmania/LeetCode/leetcode75_checklist.md

 ## Study Tips
 - Focus on understanding patterns within each group
-- Practice similar problems after completing each section
+- Summarize after completing each section
 - Review solutions and optimize for better time/space complexity
 - Use the tips column as hints before looking at solutions
 - Track your progress using the checkbox column